skeeto/skeeto.github.com/_posts/2016-09-05-Inspecting-C-s-qsort-Through-Animation.markdown

 * [qsort-animate.c][source]

 Adjust the parameters at the top to taste.
-Rather than call rand() in the standard library, I included xorshift64star() with a hardcoded seed so that the array will be shuffled exactly the same across all platforms.
+Rather than call rand() in the standard library, I included xorshift64star() with a hard-coded seed so that the array will be shuffled exactly the same across all platforms.
 This makes for a better comparison.